felipe-mig/SQL_John_Wick_website_themed/Readme.md

-♦️ You will need a local server and import the database to display the website on your browser.
+♦️ <i>You will need a local server and import the database to display the website on your browser.</i>

-## How to run a local server
+## ♦️ How to run a local server

 You can use MAMP or XAMPP: